laboo/lwes-websocket-server/README.md

 }
 ```

-This request asks the server to listen for LWES events on channel 224:0.0.69:9191 (a UDP Multicast port) for events with the names "Click" and "Search".
+This request asks the server to listen for LWES events on channel 224:0.0.69:9191 (a UDP Multicast port) for events with the names "Click", "Search", and "Ad".
 If it finds them it sends them over the WebSocket including only the attributes specified for each name.
-So, for "Search" events, it returns the "term", "lat" and "lon" attributes and their values, but no others.
+So, for "Search" events, it returns the "term", "lat", "lon", and "count" attributes and their values, but no others.
 It will send the events over the WebSocket in batches of 5 or every 60 seconds, whichever comes first.

 Regular expressions and filters can be used to define which events and attributes should be returned.
-See the wiki for the details.
+[See the wiki](https://github.com/laboo/lwes-websocket-server/wiki/Client-Usage) for the details.

 ### The Response